Energy transition: Development of the term

-History of energy transitions and energy additions
+Examples of past energy transitions

 Historic approaches to past energy transitions are shaped by two main discourses.
 One argues that humankind experienced several energy transitions in its past, while the other suggests the term "energy additions" as better reflecting the changes in global energy supply in the last three centuries.

 The chronologically first discourse was most broadly described by Vaclav Smil.
 It underlines the change in the energy mix of countries and the global economy.
 By looking at data in percentages of the primary energy source used in a given context, it paints a picture of the world's energy systems as having changed significantly over time, going from biomass to coal, to oil, and now a mix of mostly coal, oil and natural gas.
 Until the 1950s, the economic mechanism behind energy systems was local rather than global.

 The second discourse was most broadly described by Jean-Baptiste Fressoz.
 It emphasises that the term "energy transition" was first used by politicians, not historians, to describe a goal to achieve in the future – not as a concept to analyse past trends.
-When looking at the sheer amount of energy being used by humankind, the picture is one of an ever-increasing energy consumption that is met by an ever-increasing consumption of all the main energy sources available to humankind.
-For instance, the increased use of coal in the 19th century indeed did not replace wood consumption, but came on top of increased wood consumption.
+When looking at the sheer amount of energy being used by humankind, the picture is one of ever-increasing consumption of all the main energy sources available to humankind.
+For instance, the increased use of coal in the 19th century did not replace wood consumption, indeed more wood was burned.
 Another example is the deployment of passenger cars in the 20th century.
 This evolution triggered an increase in both oil consumption (to drive the car) and coal consumption (to make the steel needed for the car).
 In other words, according to this approach, humankind never performed a single energy transition in its history but performed several energy additions.